Dr. Adolph Lombardi Jr.

 “Absolutely fantastic from the start to where I’m at in the process of a total hip replacement.
 Wonderful staff in constant contact directing me through the process.
 Thank you!” — Kress C.

-You may make a good candidate for a bikini anterior hip replacement surgery if you are experiencing severe pain due to the following conditions:
+You may be a good candidate for a bikini anterior hip replacement surgery if you are experiencing severe pain due to the following conditions:

 You may also make a good candidate if your body has not responded to conservative measures.